rogerallen/trove/README.md

 atoms are: `k1, k2, k3, k4``.

 The text editor pane is a handy place to edit clojure code prior to sending to the repl.
-This is the
+This is the CodeMirror text editor and I've enabled clojure syntax highlighting, line numbers, matching & auto-closing brackets along with emacs keybindings.
+This should allow for a reasonable editor experience for single file live-coding.

 The repl is where to put code to send to the clojure session and get overtone to respond.
+Paste code here and hit return to send to clojure.

 ## To Do